scala/scala-lang/_posts/2022-00-00-signature-polymorphic-methods.md

 * (Discourse link, with link back to this post)

+> TODO: include a link to the relevant section of the JLS

 > TODO: find the JEP and any design discussions;
 > VarHandle JEP https://openjdk.org/jeps/193
 > hmm wait, did MethodHandle actually land in JDK 7?